rooksword/tutoring-website/content/blog/favourite-names.md

 Funnily enough, for all that possible implications of Victor’s name, his creation does not get a name.
 I’ll leave you to think about the implications…

-Some sources are available on the Wikipedia page which explains the origins of Victor Frankenstein’s name: https://en.wikipedia.org/wiki/Frankenstein#Origin_of_Victor_Frankenstein’s_name
+Some sources are available on the [Wikipedia page](https://en.wikipedia.org/wiki/Frankenstein#Origin_of_Victor_Frankenstein's_name) which explains the origins of Victor Frankenstein’s name.

 {{< /dropdown >}}